Krukov/cashews/Readme.md

 ### Cache invalidation

-Cache invalidation - one of the main Computer Science well known problem.
+Cache invalidation - one of the main Computer Science well-known problems.

 Sometimes, you want to invalidate the cache after some action is triggered.
 Consider this example: